seantcaron/tools/README.md

 #### addslurmusers.pl

-Create a shell script to add a list of users back to the SLURM accounting system given a dump of the output of ```sacctmgr show user``` from a previous SLURM installation.
+Add a list of users back to the Slurm accounting system given a dump of the output of ```sacctmgr show user``` from a previous Slurm installation.

 #### afsmigrate.pl